-Once the butter is sizzling and fragrant from the minced garlic you pile in the slices of peeled and sliced butternut squash and get them a little brown around the edges.
+Once the olive oil is fragrant from the minced garlic you pile in the slices of peeled and sliced butternut squash and get them a little brown around the edges.

 Then you tip in the coconut milk along with the aromatics, slap a lid on the whole thing and let it bubble and simmer away as it reduces and coats the sweet squash.
 And last but not least the chard joins the party and is cooked just long enough to soften and cook through.

 The spicy coconut milk sauce infuses the butternut squash and chard with bold flavor.

 - 2 garlic cloves, minced